eunders/genesys-ms-readthedocs/source/index.rst

-GeneSys Admin Documentation
+|project_name| Documentation
 ===========================

-Welcome to the GeneSys Admin documentation!
+Welcome to the |project_name| documentation!
 This guide provides an in-depth overview of the application, including features, role-based access control, and navigation instructions.

 Refer to individual pages for detailed instructions on accessing these features.